masonhieb/npp-sqf/README.md

 ## How to modify styles

 You can modify the styles via "Language -> Define your own Language".
 Select "SQF" (under "User language").

+### Custom background color and font

+Open "Settings -> Style Configurator".
+Set the background color and/or font under "Global Styles -> Default style".

+### Themes

+In the themes folder there are ready to use styles you can use instead of the default styles.
+Open the "autocompletion/SQF.xml" and replace the "<Styles>...</Styles>" section with the content of one of the files in the themes folder.
+After this, import your modified "autocompletion/SQF.xml" into Notepad++ (see section "Syntax Highlighting").
+You may remove your existing styles first with "Language -> Define your own Language -> Remove".